mildred/sqlemail.nim/README.md

 Roadmap
 -------

-- [ ] Implement LMTP server
+- [x] Implement LMTP server
-- [ ] LMTP should insert into SQL raw email
+- [x] LMTP should insert into SQL ~~raw email~~ after emailparser parsing
-- [ ] insert job should run after the insert a parsing task that uses emailparser to split the different message parts
+- [x] ~~insert job should run after the insert a parsing task that uses emailparser to split the different message parts~~
-- [ ] HTTP API to access the SQL database
+- [x] HTTP API to access the SQL database
-- [ ] Basic javascript client to access the database
+- [x] Basic javascript client to access the database
-- [ ] Add account management and multiple sqlite databases
+- [x] Add account management and multiple sqlite databases
-- [ ] OAuth for the API
+- [x] OAuth for the API
+- [ ] Handle sending e-mails (for OAuth TOTP) from Exim within Docker
+- [ ] Configure Exim volume within Docker (persist email spool)
+- [ ] Add full text search to SQLite
+- [ ] Add function in SQLite to decode:
+    - [ ] message parts (transfer encoding and charset to UTF-8)
+    - [ ] header values
+- [x] handle master / replica model
+    - [x] HTTP (Login, user creation)
+    - [x] SMTP, forward to master
+    - [x] Test SMTP
+    - [ ] Test HTTP
+- [ ] Handle e-mail threading
+    - many to many relation between a mail and a thread
+    - thread is computed at insertion time and can be later modified by the user agent
+    - based on subject and message-id